fbpx

 Inclusions

-• Dedicated vehicle for the entire stay in Meghalaya.
+• Dedicated vehicle for the entire trip.

-• Guide wherever required.
+• Local Guide wherever required.

 Exclusions